GraphiteEditor/Graphite/frontend/src/README.md

 ## Subscriptions router: `subscriptions-router.ts`

 Associates messages from the backend with subscribers in the frontend, and routes messages to subscriber callbacks.
 This module provides a `subscribeFrontendMessage(messageType, callback)` function which JS code throughout the frontend can call to be registered as the exclusive handler for a chosen message type.
-The router's other function, `handleFrontendMessage(messageType, messageData)`, is called via the callback passed to `EditorHandle.create()` in `App.svelte` when the backend sends a `FrontendMessage`.
+The router's other function, `handleFrontendMessage(messageType, messageData)`, is called via the callback passed to `EditorWrapper.create()` in `App.svelte` when the backend sends a `FrontendMessage`.
 When this occurs, the subscriptions router delivers the message to the subscriber by executing its registered `callback` function.

 ## Svelte app entry point: `App.svelte`

 The entry point for the Svelte application.
-Initializes the Wasm module, creates the `EditorHandle` backend instance and the subscriptions router, and renders `Editor.svelte` once both are ready.
-The `EditorHandle` is the wasm-bindgen interface to the Rust editor backend (defined in `/frontend/wasm/editor_api.rs`), providing access to callable backend functions.
+Initializes the Wasm module, creates the `EditorWrapper` backend instance and the subscriptions router, and renders `Editor.svelte` once both are ready.
+The `EditorWrapper` is the wasm-bindgen interface to the Rust editor backend (defined in `/frontend/wasm/editor_api.rs`), providing access to callable backend functions.
 Both the editor and subscriptions router are passed as props to `Editor.svelte` and set as Svelte contexts for use throughout the component tree.

 ## Editor base instance: `Editor.svelte`